Sheltered (video game): Gameplay

-The penultimate quest of each map and overall goal of the game, "Extended Family", is achieved by fixing the camper van above the shelter, and scanning frequencies with the radio to obtain the quest, the player must get some requested items for the survivor they meet for the quest, when the survivor's request is fulfilled, they will inform the family of a new shelter housing another member of their family, the player can then move to their new shelter, leaving their recruited surface survivors and old shelter behind, which contains a procedurally generated new family member, who can be either an adult or a child, as well as a chance to contain a new pet if the previous one died, with each shelter and map travelled to becoming harder to survive in.
+The penultimate quest of each map and overall goal of the game, "Extended Family", is obtained by fixing the camper van above the shelter, and scanning frequencies with the radio.
+The player must get some requested items for the survivor they meet for the quest; when the survivor's request is fulfilled, they will inform the family of a new shelter housing another member of their family.
+The player can then move to their new shelter, leaving their recruited surface survivors and old shelter behind.
+The new shelter contains a procedurally generated new family member, who can be either an adult or a child, as well as a chance to obtain a new pet if the previous one died, with each shelter and map travelled to becoming harder to survive in.

-The game is over when all members of the family die; all family members are colour coded red, and therefore are more important to keep alive than recruits, even when there's recruits left alive, the game will be lost.
+The game is over when all members of the family die; all family members are colour-coded red, and therefore are more important to keep alive than recruits, even when there's recruits left alive, the game will be lost and the save file will be deleted.

-As the days go on, factions will start appearing, these factions are often more dangerous than other procedurally generated survivors, and cannot be recruited, while not all are hostile upon meeting them and may trade with the player, they are more likely to be hostile and attack the player, there are 4 factions in the game;
+As the days go on, factions will start appearing, these factions are often more dangerous than other procedurally generated survivors, and cannot be recruited, while not all are hostile upon meeting them and may trade with the player, they are more likely to be hostile and attack the player, there are four factions in the game;